jonot-cyber/jonot-cyber.github.io/content/posts/zig-gba/index.md

 As it would turn out, the Game Boy Advance has quite a bit of "weird memory" that you have to work around in weird ways.
 I know that this is a long shot, but it would be nice if there was some way to specify how memory in certain address ranges need to be addressed.

 Maybe this is a sign that I just need to write my own programming language.
-Worst case scenario, at least I'd have an excuse for why I don't update this website for almost a year the next time.x34
+Worst case scenario, at least I'd have an excuse for why I don't update this website for almost a year the next time.